Authenticity in art: Authenticity of experience

 Recognizing that authenticity of experience is unique and cannot be recaptured, the curator of a museum presents works of art in literal and metaphoric displays that approximate the original settings for which the artists created the artworks.
 Realised with artifice and lighting, the museum displays provide the spectator a sensory experience of the works of art.
 In that commercial vein, the tour business sells “the experience of art” as a facsimile of the authenticity of experience of art.
-The tourist consumes “Culture” by attending an opera at La Scala, an 18th-century opera house at Milano.
+The tourist consumes “Culture” by attending an opera at La Scala, an 18th-century opera house at Milan.
 The natural audience, informed opera aficionados, lose interest and cease attending regularly, but the opera house is a business, and continues presenting performances for aficionados of culture and for tourists with, perhaps, an understanding of the opera — the art being experienced.
 Likewise, to earn a living as artists, Pacific Islander dancers present their "Pacific Islander culture" as entertainment for and edification of tourists.
 Although the performances of Pacific-islander native culture might be nominally authentic art, in the sense of being true to the original culture, the authenticity of experience of the art is questionable.